rathodhare/Faster-RCNN/README.md

 that by introducing Regional Proposal Network (RPN), that shares full-image convolutional features with the detection network, thus enabling nearly cost-free region proposals.

-This is an benchmark implementation of Faster-RCNN using RESNET-50 fpn backbone and pretrained on COCO dataset.
+This is a benchmark implementation of Faster-RCNN using RESNET-50 fpn backbone and pretrained on COCO dataset.